reusahn/Unity-Unreal-Interaction-Research/README.md

 ---

+### 🧑‍💻 Research Focus
+This collection bridges art and engineering, using game engines as platforms for experimentation in human–machine interfacing, immersive visualization, and digital empathy.
+It demonstrates how real-time tools can serve both creative and scientific inquiry.

+---

 ### 🧑‍🤝‍🧑 01.
 Digital Human & Virtual Beings
-This series traces the evolution of empathy between human and digital beings — from historical reconstruction to emotional simulation and shared authorship.
+A research-driven exploration tracing how digital beings evolve from historical reconstruction to emotional simulation and shared authorship.
-It began as an artistic and technical inquiry into how digital humans can embody history, emotion, and consciousness, gradually transforming into a reflection on the ethics of artificial empathy.

-The journey started with **Gang Sehwang**, a project to resurrect the spirit of the 18th-century Korean painter through motion capture, digital modeling, and voice acting.
+It began with reviving the 18th-century painter **Gang Sehwang** through motion capture and voice performance,
-By merging an actor’s physical performance with historical research and digital artistry, the work asked whether technology could restore cultural memory through embodiment.

-This interest deepened with **Choi JungHoon (JANNABI AI)** — a digital reconstruction of a favorite musician created using large language models and ChatGPT.
-What began as an exploration of fandom evolved into a study of parasocial intimacy and the uncanny empathy users project onto synthetic personalities.
-As I interacted with the AI, I realized I was beginning to treat digital existence as emotionally real.

-That realization led to **AI ZOO**, an installation that confined digital humans inside transparent spheres — like animals in a zoo — inviting viewers to reflect on empathy, captivity, and the gaze.
-Could an artificial being deserve compassion simply because it mimics feeling?

-This emotional turning point culminated in **Seon A’s Family**, where I reconstructed my mother and sister in a digital space, hoping they might reconcile through virtual presence.
-The following work, **Whispers**, extended this idea into an AI-generated psychological horror short, where silence, fear, and fragmented memory intertwine to explore what consciousness means in the machine age.
+then expanded into **Choi JungHoon (JANNABI AI)**, where an LLM embodied a musician’s personality — turning fandom into a study of digital empathy.

+As the line between human and synthetic emotion blurred, **AI ZOO** reflected on the ethics of confinement and empathy toward artificial life.
+From there, **Seon A’s Family** sought reconciliation through virtual presence, and **Whispers** explored fear and consciousness in AI-generated cinema.
-Finally, through collaborations with **Yaloo** and **Scott**, I moved beyond self-reflection toward shared authorship — helping other artists build digital representations of themselves and their loved ones.
+Finally, collaborations with **Yaloo** and **Scott** extended empathy into shared creation — transforming digital humanity into a collective experience.
-Together, these works form an evolving dialogue between empathy, data, and identity in the age of virtual being.

 **Keywords:** Unreal Engine · MetaHuman · Motion Capture · AI Simulation